bevyengine/bevy-website/content/learn/book/storing-data/queries.md

 }
 ```

-As this example shows, you can store the retrieved `Entity` identifiers inside of components or resources,
-creating flexible connections between entities and lookup tables.
+As this example shows, you can store the retrieved `Entity` identifiers inside of components or resources, creating flexible connections between entities and lookup tables.
-Inside of Bevy itself, this pattern is combined with [hooks] to make it more robust
-and exposed to users as [relations].
+Inside of Bevy itself, this pattern is combined with [hooks] to make it more robust and is exposed to users as [relations].

-The other common way to get an [`Entity`] is to take advantage of its [`QueryData`] implementation,
-allowing you to determine the identifier for entities in queries that you are iterating over.
+The other common way to get an [`Entity`] is to take advantage of its [`QueryData`] implementation, allowing you to determine the identifier for entities in queries that you are iterating over.

 ```rust,hide_lines=1-2
 # use bevy::prelude::*;